sowcow/blog/content/posts/special-operation.md

 and how it failed in this case.
 If that can be fixed then likely ethics issue is prevented in the first place.

+# Upd: 13 March

+It seems that Arestovich have "predicted" the conflict a couple years ago at least.
+With all kind of details.
+So all parties had plans and all parties were optimistic.

+On one hand I like the ambition of the adventure.
+On another hand the cost is there.

+Anyway the guy talks no-BS and likely is a valuable source of insight.
+Also he is optimistic too.

 # Cost